A 2024 comp review

 Autocross was over in under 20 seconds.
 This was the first time the new battery had been charged to completely full, 100.0%.
 The first time our driver lifted off the pedal, it sent a tiny regen current back to the battery that was able to sneak past the slightly imperfect inverter tune that allowed small overshoots.
 With the battery being full, it registered this as charge coming in to a full battery and shut off.
 Such a simple mistake that could have been avoided if just one of many small things had been done slightly differently.
 If the throttle was pushed harder off the start line, if it had been released more gently, if the battery had been taken off a few minutes sooner, if testing had flagged this issue beforehand...

-We expected to end up somewhere between 4th and 6th in autocross, largely due to the skill of our driver.
-Our car's theoretical performance puts us somewhere around 7th-10th.
-Somewhere around 100 points lost here.
-Before this we were on track for a top five finish.
-If we had achieved that, it would have felt better than our 4th place in 2023, as we'd earned this one through actual vehicle performance and generally strong statics, not just through others' bad luck.
+We had expected to end up somewhere between 4th and 6th in autocross.
+Our simulation suggested 7th-10th but our driver was definitely a strong point so our expectations were higher.
+This would have given us around 100 points, but instead we got none.
+Before this, we were on track for an overall top five finish.
+If we had achieved 5th place, it would have felt better than our 4th place in 2023, as we'd earned this one through decent vehicle performance and generally strong static events, not just through others' bad luck.
 With this possibility now off the cards, we made a decision to target a top three finish in efficiency at the expense of a very slow endurance time which would sacrifice another position or two overall.
-10th and a trophy was better than 8th and no trophy.
+10th and another trophy was better than 8th and no trophy.

-Our lap simulator suggested the best way to do this was with a 9kW power limit.
+We re-ran our endurance simulation and it suggested the best way to score maximum efficiency points (which balance pure efficiency with lap time, whereas endurance points are purely based on lap time) was with a 9kW power limit.
 This didn't consider the hill at Calder Park though so to give us some margin we went with 12.
 With no regard to total finishing time, the goal was purely to drive as smoothly as possible, targeting minimum lost speed and thanks to barely getting above 40kph, going for minimum distance instead of anything resembling a racing line was the better option.
 Toe was set to 0 all around and pressures kept reasonably high.
-I was the second driver, and my first time driving on the main track at any FSAE competition, this was about as calm of an introduction as you could get.
+I was the second driver, and for my first time driving on the main track at any FSAE competition, this was about as calm of an introduction as you could get.
 Unfortunately it was so calm it was hard to keep focused and I did roll right through the main straight slaloms on one occasion, costing us a 20s penalty.
 In the end it was still enough to score us 2nd in efficiency, and somehow not last in the endurance part of the scoring.
 As expected we ended up 10th overall, but with two 2nd-place trophies.
 A lot of what-if's, but still a very satisfying end to my time on the team.
 Cue the afterparty.